How to Sand Drywall Without Dust

 To make a wood sanding block for molding, cut a piece of half inch plywood about 3 inches wide and several inches long.
 Make a 45° cut along one edge of the board and wrap a piece of sandpaper around it.
 Use it to get into the corners of the profile and stroke down the trim piece with one smooth motion.
 Also, try a short piece of half-round to smooth out cove shapes along wood trim.

 To make a good general purpose sanding block, use a belt from a handheld belt sander and slip it onto a piece of 1x3 or 1x4 board.
 You can make several blocks with different grits or switch belts for different jobs.

 Backing materials for abrasives are another consideration when choosing sandpaper.
-The backing used to make abrasives can be paper, cloth or fiber.
-Paper is available in four weights: A, C, D and E, with A being the lightest and therefore thinnest.
+The backing used to make abrasives can be paper, cloth or fabric.
+Paper is available in four weights: A, C, D, and E, with A being the lightest and therefore thinnest.
 Some discs and floor sanding machine papers are backed with the heaviest, E grade paper.
-For working with wood the best paper weight to look for is a C, the A weight is very thin and too fragile.
-A weight is well suited for silicon carbide abrasives used for wet sanding.
+For working with wood the best paper weight to look for is a C which provides a durable backing that will last through this tough job.
+A weight is very thin and is well suited for silicon carbide abrasives used for wet sanding.
 D weight backing is used with very coarse grits of 40 and below, as well as for discs and industrial grade sanding sheets.
 Belts are made using a type of fabric backing that is both flexible and durable.